httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. For each parameter-name with a value of param_value in input_parameters:
    1. Append ";" to output.
    2. Append the result of running Serializing a Key ({{ser-key}}) with param_name to output.
-   4. If param_value is not null:
+   4. If param_value is not Boolean true:
       1. Append "=" to output.
       2. Append the result of running Serializing a bare Item ({{ser-bare-item}}) with param_value to output.
 2. Return output.